A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Methods of Safe Reinforcement Learning

 \subsubsection{Methods of Safe Multi-Agent Reinforcement Learning}

-The Multi-Agent Constrained Policy Optimisation (MACPO) algorithm~\citep{gu2021multi} is the first safe model-free MARL algorithm which is developed based on CPO~\citep{AchiamHTA17} and HATRPO~\citep{kuba2021trust}; it can guarantee monotonic improvement in reward, while theoretically satisfying safety constraints during each iteration.
+The Multi-Agent Constrained Policy Optimisation (MACPO) algorithm~\citep{gu2021multi} is the first safe model-free MARL algorithm which is developed based on CPO~\citep{AchiamHTA17} and Heterogeneous-Agent Trust Region Policy Optimisation (HATRPO)~\citep{kuba2021trust}; it can guarantee monotonic improvement in reward, while theoretically satisfying safety constraints during each iteration.
 The algorithm was tested on several challenging tasks, e.g. safe multi-agent Ant tasks, safe multi-agent Lift tasks.
 However, MACPO is an expensive computation algorithm since the Fisher Information Matrix is computed to approximate conjugate gradients.
 In contrast to MACPO, MAPPO-Lagrangian~{\citep{gu2021multi}} is the model-free and first-order safe MARL algorithm that requires less time for computation on most of challenging tasks, and is easily implemented.
 In addition, by adaptive updating of Lagrangian multipliers, MAPPO-Lagrangian can avoid the problem of the sensitivity to the initialization of the Lagrange multipliers, that other Lagrangian relaxation methods have.
-Nonetheless, MAPPO-Lagrangian does not guarantee hard constraints for safety.
+Nonetheless, MAPPO-Lagrangian does not guarantee hard safety constraints. \citep{gu2024safe} presents a soft-constrained policy optimization approach for real-world robot control, which addresses sim-to-real challenges.
+Despite these advancements, further investigation is required to establish robust theoretical guarantees.

-Safe Dec-PG~\citep{lu2021decentralized} using a decentralised policy descent-ascent method is the most closely-related algorithm to MACPO, the saddle point considering reward and cost is searched by a primal-dual framework in a multi-agent system.
-However, a consensus network used in this method imposes an extra constraint of parameter sharing among neighbouring agents, which could yield suboptimal solutions \citep{kuba2021trust}.
+Safe Decentralized Policy Gradient (Dec-PG)~\citep{lu2021decentralized} using a decentralized policy descent-ascent method is the most closely-related algorithm to MACPO.
+The saddle point considering reward and cost is searched by a primal-dual framework in a multi-agent system.
+However, a consensus network used in this method imposes an extra constraint of parameter sharing among neighboring agents, which could yield suboptimal solutions \citep{kuba2021trust}.
 In contrast, MACPO does not require the assumption of parameter sharing.
 Furthermore, multi-agent policy gradient methods can suffer from high variance by parameter sharing \citep{ kuba2021settling}.